bucurdavid/dao-sc/README.md

-# Fellowship DAOs Smart Contracts
+# PeerMe DAO Smart Contracts

 Smart contract used for managing and running DAOs through [PeerMe](https://peerme.io) on MultiversX Blockchain.